Dr-Amar/Galena-Geochemistry-ML-Metallogenic-Discrimination/README.md

 Manuscript ID: **MATG-D-25-00004**

 The final published article is **not open access**.
-In accordance with publisher copyright policies, the full manuscript text is **not shared** in this repository.
-This repository provides the **supporting machine-learning workflows, figures, and reproducible analysis** underlying the study.
+In accordance with publisher copyright policies, the full manuscript text is **not distributed** through this repository.
+Instead, this repository provides the **supporting machine-learning workflows, figures, and reproducible analyses** underlying the study.

 ---

 ## Overview

-This study applies supervised machine-learning algorithms to **LA-ICP-MS trace-element geochemistry of galena** in order to classify metallogenic deposit types and evaluate their geochemical discriminability.
+This study applies supervised machine-learning techniques to **LA-ICP-MS trace-element geochemistry of galena** in order to classify metallogenic deposit types and evaluate their geochemical discriminability.

-The compiled dataset represents a large and diverse collection of galena analyses spanning multiple deposit environments.
-Machine-learning models are used to (i) quantify classification performance, (ii) identify diagnostic trace elements, and (iii) explore the metallogenic significance of galena chemistry in a data-driven framework.

-### Deposit types investigated
+A large and diverse global dataset of galena compositions is compiled and analyzed using multiple machine-learning algorithms.
+The objectives of this work are to:

+- Quantify classification performance across deposit types
+- Identify diagnostic trace elements controlling metallogenic signatures
+- Explore galena geochemistry within a robust, data-driven metallogenic framework

+---

+## Metallogenic Deposit Types Investigated

 - SEDEX
 - Epithermal